 Adobe Reader, Adobe Flash, and all versions of Java together are responsible for around 66% of the vulnerabilities in Windows systems.
 Yet, many prefer to use it, for the functions it performs.
 In this post, we will see how to disable or enable Adobe Flash Player in Google Chrome, Firefox, Edge, Opera, Internet Explorer browsers on Windows 11/10/8/7.

 Disable or Enable Adobe Flash Player in browser

 First of all, ensure that you have indeed downloaded Adobe Flash and installed it properly on your Windows computer and updated it to its latest version.
-If you are using Internet Explorer on Windows 8, then Flash has been integrated and its updates are offered automatically by Windows Update.
-Others should ensure that their Flash Player is always up-to-date, as Adobe frequently needs to release updates to patches vulnerabilities in it.
+If you are using Internet Explorer on Windows 10/8, then Flash has been integrated, and its updates are offered automatically by Windows Update.
+Others should ensure that their Flash Player is always up-to-date, as Adobe frequently needs to release updates to patch vulnerabilities in it.
 Make sure that you have configured Adobe Flash Settings, just the way you want them to be.

 Enable Shockwave Flash Object in Internet Explorer

 To check if your Flash Player is enabled by Internet Explorer, from the top right corner open Settings > Manage Addons > Toolbars and Extensions.

 Here, ensure that Shockwave Flash Object is Enabled.
 Flash Player is also referred to as the Shockwave Flash Object.

 Hope this post has helped.

 This post will show you how to disable or uninstall Flash & Shockwave Player in Chrome, Edge & Firefox.